cicsdev/cics-java-jcics-samples/cics-java-jcics-link-app/README.md

 ## Running the Example

-At a 3270 terminal screen, enter the transaction you wish to run, for example JLN1 will run the LINK example 1.
+At a 3270 terminal screen, enter the transaction JLN1, JLN2 or JLN3 that you wish to run, for example to run the LinkProg1 sample:

 >    JLN1